liqd/adhocracy3/docs/source/Generic_Widgets.rst

 ..
 REVIEW: I do not think this section belongs here.
 Scope interfaces are not specific to widgets

+..
+REVIEW[mf]: (answer to all REVIEW markers in this file and commit.) i want to believe that the documentation has some value, independetly of the questions whether it belongs into this particular file or whether it is redundant.  i would like to not remove anything, but i realized that perhaps we should merge this file and the JS_Policy file, and make it a considerably larger thing more suitably called "a hacker's guide to the a3 frontend code"?  if there are no objections, I propose to (1) merge this PR into master, (2) rebase 2014-05-mf-js-guidelines+1 behind it, and (3) re-organize both JS_Guidelines.rst and this file into a more coherent Frontend_Guide.rst as part of 2014-05-mf-js-guidelines+1.  (we could also postpone this, and leave it as a FIXME in JS_Guidelines for now.)

 Widget Classes
 --------------